huatao-wm/data310/week3/thur3.md

 a pattern of increase as we increase value of "wealth".
 So these features are more accurate at predicting the wealthier demographics of the country.

+Here is a link to teammate Ethan's webpage: https://eanelson01.github.io/DATA310/mod3/thursday3.html
+- Ethan took a different approach at the problem and dataset